MiDataInt/mdi-desktop-app/docs/presets.md

 We hope you will return frequently to (re)analyze (new) data.
-To facilitate this, the launcher app saves configuration states on your computer for fast access on return visits.
+To facilitate this, the desktop app saves configuration states on your computer for fast access on return visits.

 Three saved states are always available, others you